 - regulators; and

 The breadth and depth of our experience enables us to deliver pragmatic and cost effective advice to our clients.

-We provide a full end to end service in relation to administrative and public law.
 A key part of our practice is advisory work which includes providing early input on decision making in relation to:

 - the lawful exercise of powers;

 - Equality Act duties;

 - risks associated with particular decisions and projects, including around cuts to services and restructuring.

 Our public law litigation experience, covers all aspects of Judicial Review challenges and statutory appeals in the High Court, Court of Appeal and Supreme Court.
 We have extensive experience acting for Claimants, Defendants, Interested Parties and Interveners.
 We advise on the two-stage procedure specific to Judicial Review, the duty of candour and disclosure obligations, dealing with urgent applications, and advising on strategy and when to concede as well as consequential orders including on costs.
 We have particular expertise in acting for clients in complex, politically sensitive, high profile and multi-party Judicial Review challenges and supporting clients with the wider practical and reputational considerations they present.

 The firm's real strength is in providing a full commercial law service to a wide range of public sector and public law governed entities.

 - We acted for the South Yorkshire Police and Crime Commissioner in R (on the application of David Crompton) v South Yorkshire Police and Crime Commissioner and Others EWHC 1349 (Admin) in a high profile claim by the former Chief Constable of South Yorkshire Police, following his suspension and call for resignation by the Commissioner in light of the outcome of the Hillsborough Inquests.
 This was the first case concerning the scope of the Commissioner’s powers to suspend and call for a Chief Constable’s resignation under the Police Reform and Social Responsibility Act 2011.